Chapter One – Opening the Door

 “My, how you look like your mother!”
 Cassie showed her into the lounge.
 “Can I get you some tea?”

 “Thank you.”
 Sally was already opening her satchel.
 “Would you mind if I get organised while you make it?”

 Cassie shook her head.
 “Not at all.
 I won’t be long.”

 Susan’s daughter was eager to know some of her stories from the war years, but Cassie felt nervous about the questions she might be asked.
-The war had taken so much from her and she had worked hard to put those years behind her.
+The war had taken so much from her, and she had worked hard to put those years behind her.
 She had been a child when Hitler came to power.
-She was twelve-years-old when his troops invaded Poland and by the time she was sixteen her world had changed dramatically.
+She was thirteen-years-old when his troops invaded Poland, and by the time she was seventeen, her world had been changed dramatically.
 In those four years of German occupation, before she escaped, she had seen things no child should ever see.
-She had suffered starvation, lost many family members, including her father, and she had endured a violent assault that stole her innocence.
+She had suffered starvation, lost many family members, including her father, and then she had endured a violent assault that stole her innocence.

 Her experiences could not be explained without enduring the pain of them again.
 She hoped this young woman would not want to delve too deeply into her past.
 She didn’t know whether she was strong enough to face the memories she had pushed into the far recesses of her mind.